mammography-breast-imaging-edmonton

 If you have dense breast tissue, you can always ask for a combination of breast imaging techniques for your next appointment.

-Combining mammography and breast ultrasound options like ABUS or HHUS can significantly improve screening efficiency in women with high breast density.
+Combining mammography and breast ultrasound options like ABUS or HHUS can significantly improve screening effectiveness in women with high breast density.

 Any patient with dense breast tissue should strongly consider advocating for combination appointments with mammography and breast ultrasound.
 Learn more about how breast density can impact screening efforts.